freenas/freenas-docs/userguide/intro.rst

 * :guilabel:`Organizational Unit` has been added to the :ref:`CAs` and :ref:`Certificates` options.

+* :guilabel:`Import Certificate Signing Request` has been added to the :ref:`Certificates` options.

 * Manually executing a :ref:`cron task <Cron Jobs>` now sends an email to the user specified in the cron task.